MohawkRaphaelT/mini-game-collection/Game Design Document - Pumpkin Panic.md

 ## 5. Player Interaction
 *[Ali]*How will players interact with each other?
 Is it competitive, cooperative, or a mix of both?

+The players will interact each other by going against 1 v 1, which makes it competitive and cause immersiveness.

 ## 6. Resources and Citations
 - **Assets** -